Parents don’t need to worry about whether they can afford to vaccinate their kids, thanks to the free Vaccines for Children program.

 “The VFC program is federally funded and includes all the routinely recommended vaccines to each state,” Polkinghorn said.
 “So, every vaccine that is recommended — even those outside of school requirements — is available through the VFC program.”

 More than 44,000 providers are enrolled in the Vaccines for Children program nationwide.
-Locally, Polkinghorn recommends contacting a nearby Sanford Health family or pediatric clinic regarding vaccinations.
+Locally, Polkinghorn recommends contacting a nearby Sanford Health family medicine clinic or pediatric clinic regarding vaccinations.

 Find participating providers: